awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.NonRDSRepl.md

    The host name is the DNS name from the Amazon RDS DB instance endpoint\.

 1. At the `mysql` prompt, run the `source` command and pass it the name of your database dump file to load the data into the Amazon RDS DB instance\.
-   + For SQL format, use the following command:
+   + For SQL format, use the following command\.

      ```
      mysql> source backup.sql;
      ```
-   + For delimited\-text format, first create the database \(if it isn’t the default database you created when setting up the Amazon RDS DB instance\):
+   + For delimited\-text format, first create the database \(if it isn’t the default database you created when setting up the Amazon RDS DB instance\)\.

      ```
-     $ mysql> create database <database_name>;
+     mysql> create database <database_name>;
      $ mysql> use <database_name>;
      ```

-     Then create the tables:
+     Then create the tables\.

      ```
-     $ mysql> source <table1>.sql
+     mysql> source <table1>.sql
      $ mysql> source <table2>.sql
      etc…
      ```

-     Then import the data:
+     Then import the data\.

      ```
-     $ mysql> LOAD DATA LOCAL INFILE 'table1.txt' INTO TABLE table1 FIELDS TERMINATED BY ',' ENCLOSED BY '"' LINES TERMINATED BY '0x0d0a';
+     mysql> LOAD DATA LOCAL INFILE 'table1.txt' INTO TABLE table1 FIELDS TERMINATED BY ',' ENCLOSED BY '"' LINES TERMINATED BY '0x0d0a';
      $ mysql> LOAD DATA LOCAL INFILE 'table2.txt' INTO TABLE table2 FIELDS TERMINATED BY ',' ENCLOSED BY '"' LINES TERMINATED BY '0x0d0a';
      etc…
      ```